 Next steps in finishing your basement

 Before embarking on a basement finishing project, do your homework.
 This includes researching comparable homes in your neighborhood and requesting estimates from multiple contractors.
 You’ll also want to contact your local municipality to make sure you’re aware of the permit and inspection process.

 Obtaining all of this information will help determine whether a basement finishing project makes sense for you.
-Once you have an idea for how big of a project you’re looking at, you can start making sure you have the right financing in place.
-A home equity loan or line of credit can make a lot of sense because it may be tax-deductible in some instances.
+Once you have an idea of how big of a project you’re looking at, you can start making sure you have the right financing in place.